 I’d ear-marked yesterday’s ragu leftovers for supper but changed the flavour completely with chilli, fresh coriander and lime juice.
 Piled it over shredded quickly blanched cabbage tossed with butter and lemon juice.
 Recommended.

 I love shopping lists, particularly food shopping lists and today I’m shopping for The B’s return.
-He’s requested devilled kidneys for lunch on Saturday (recipe in recipes) and pheasant stew (recipe in recipes) with sprouts and diamond jacket potatoes for supper.
+He’s requested devilled kidneys for lunch on Saturday and pheasant stew with sprouts and diamond jacket potatoes for supper.
 First stop the butcher for 10 lamb’s kidneys, two pheasant and a kilo of Macken’s superb Cumberland sausages to take as a gift tonight.
 Watched as Nick defly removed the pheasant breasts in one swift swipe with his super-sharp knife and then the legs.
 Back home I made stock with carcass and debris, chopped onion, carrot, garlic and bunch thyme before I went out.
 Pheasant makes wonderful stock and it’s virtually fat free.
 One of my favourite uses for it is Pheasant and Lemon Broth with Egg and Parmesan in The Trifle Bowl and Other Tales.
 It’s my spin on zuppa alla Pavese, an exquisite but simple soup from Pavia.
-I’ll post the recipe in Recipes.

 Nip up to Notting Hill and dinner at Six Portland Road.
 I’m being treated by Liz, the B’s mum.
 I arrive first and we sit at a table she’s specified at the back of the restaurant in a spacious patch opposite the little bar.
 I ask if they will pop my sausage gift in their fridge, which they do.
 I’m going to gloss over our starters because neither hit the spot with us but our main course was a beautifully cooked triangular fillet of turbot with a salty anchovy hollandaise under the fish.
 On the side was cimi de rapa (turnip tops), which both of us found too toothsome; tough and not cooked for long enough.
 The highlight though, which comes highly recommended, is their so-called fried potatoes.
 The recipe is actually far more complicated.
 I first came across these confit potatoes at Cora Pearl in Covent Garden and later discovered they originate from the Quality Chop House.
 After eating them at Cora Pearl I had a go at making them.
 They are a mission, cooked over two days but definitely worth it.
 Super-thin slices of potato are smeared with duck fat, layered up and roasted very slowly for 3 hours, then weighted over night and cutting into blocks and/or big fat chips, then deep-fried.
 The recipe is in The Quality Chop House; Modern Recipes and Stores from a London Classic and was developed by chef Shaun Searley way back in 2013 when William Lander took over this seminal place.
 I found the recipe on wine writer Fiona Beckett’s website www.matchingfoodandwine.com and have promptly sent it to both my sons.

 My wonky knee has gradually been getting better and I thought was entirely repaired until I went to see Nick the chiropractor.
 He gave it his usual mega massage with a few clunk clicks, waving me off with the instruction to ice it when I got home.
-I was too busy making pheasant stew (recipe in recipes) and hunting down my recipe for devilled kidneys to follow his instructions but by the end of the day the knee was up to its old tricks of being very annoying.
+I was too busy making Pheasant Stew and hunting down my recipe for devilled kidneys to follow his instructions but by the end of the day the knee was up to its old tricks of being very annoying.
 Defrosted chicken thigh fillets to have with artichoke puree I’d bought at Bayley&Sage out of curiosity.
-It turned out to be a typical Dinner Tonight recipe; onions softened in olive oil with thyme and diced smoked streaky bacon, then thick batons of chicken browned in the juices with boiled frozen petit pois added at the end, the fricassee served with a dollop of artichoke puree, swirl of best olive oil and flat leaf parsley garnish.
+Chicken Fricassee with Artichoke Puree turned out to be a typical Dinner Tonight recipe; onions softened in olive oil with thyme and diced smoked streaky bacon, then thick batons of chicken browned in the juices with boiled frozen petit pois added at the end, the fricassee served with a dollop of artichoke puree, swirl of best olive oil and flat leaf parsley garnish.

 At last, after a month away, The B is back.
 He’s loaded up with papers from the Case, so we decide to immediately drop them off at his place in Covent Garden.
-I can’t wait to get cooking our lunch of devilled kidneys as specially requested all the way from Trinidad.
+I can’t wait to get cooking our lunch of Devilled Kidneys On Toast as specially requested all the way from Trinidad.
 I love the bouncy texture and rich flavour of lamb’s kidneys and cook them many ways, although this simple recipe is probably my favourite.
 You need about four each and they’re halved lengthways, the white, hard fatty centre removed, then dusted lightly with flour and cayenne and quickly fried, tossing as they bounce, plump and curl.
 You need toothsome toast to pile the kidneys over and it’s best to leave them in the pan for a minute or two so they weep slightly in a good way.
 Sourdough is the best choice and I think it is worth the effort of buttering both sides of the slices and toasting them on a hot griddle.
 This firms the toast so the juices don’t immediately soak through and make it gooey, but that’s a refinement.
 I finish the dish with finely chopped flat leaf parsley and serve it with Dijon mustard but these are other refinements.
-You’ll find the recipe in Recipes.
-Our supper of pheasant stew was cooked yesterday, simmered in the oven and left there (turned off) overnight.
+Our supper of Pheasant Stew was cooked yesterday, simmered in the oven and left there (turned off) overnight.
 Amazingly, the Le Creuset dish was still warm in the morning.
 The preparations were quite straightforward.
 I halved the breasts and legs, ending up with 16 pieces which were dusted with flour and quickly browned then added to onion, a hint of garlic, aromatic herb bundle, carrots and mushrooms with red wine and stock I’d made from the carcass.
 It simmered gently, covered with a buttered sheet of greaseproof holding in all the juices, for 90 minutes.
 It’s always best to make stews 24 hours in advance if possible.
 It means the flavours get a chance to mature and develop and this stew really was rich and gently gamey.
 It just needed a 20-minute reheat in the oven, a parsley garnish and that’s it.
-The gravy is thick, dark and rich, perfect with boiled sprouts and diamond jacket potatoes (Recipes) although I’m already thinking mashed potato with the leftovers (I cooked two pheasant).
+The gravy is thick, dark and rich, perfect with boiled sprouts and diamond jacket potatoes (see Lamb Chops, Diamond Jackets and Minted Pea Puree for recipe) although I’m already thinking mashed potato with the leftovers (I cooked two pheasant).